Karobben/MDNotes/Bioinfor/Bioconda.md

 conda env export --no-builds > environment.yml
 # Then on new machine
 conda env create -f environment.yml
+# update the environment if you have it already
+conda env update --file environment.yml --prune
 ```

+!!! note
+    --prune removes packages that are not listed in the environment.yml but are currently installed in the environment.

 ## Install into Non-default Location